ivybridgei/OpenWrt-IPQ40XX/README.md

-# OpenWrt for IPQ40XX routers
+# Build OpenWrt for IPQ40XX routers

 A template for building OpenWrt with GitHub Actions